-With every day that passes, solar energy becomes ever so slightly more popular.
+With every day that passes, solar energy becomes more popular.
 As society seeks alternative energy sources, the need for quality renewable energy has never been greater.
-And, with the recent implementation of the California Solar Mandate, we’re going to be hearing a lot more about solar power in the coming years.
+And, with the recent extension of the Solar Investment Tax Credit, we’ll be hearing a lot more about solar power in the coming years.

 As California natives ourselves, we’ve been installing solar systems in this state for over 25 years, and we know first-hand how much it can benefit homeowners.
-California is by far one of the best states for solar powered homes, due to its never-ending supply of sunlight year-around.
+California is by far one of the best states for solar-powered homes, due to its never-ending supply of sunlight year-round.
 And the solar industry isn’t going anywhere but up, now that new California homes will have solar installed from the get-go.

 As solar power becomes more ubiquitous, so too will the demand for it grow.
-And, as is true in any growing industry, there’s bound to be a lot of misconceptions that get parroted around.
+As is true in any growing industry, there are bound to be a lot of misconceptions that get parroted around.
 In our three decades of working in solar, we’ve heard just about every myth there is under the sun.
 If you sell solar systems, you’ll want to have these memorized to quell customer concerns, and if you’re thinking of adopting a solar system yourself, it’s important to be informed.
 Here are some of the most common misconceptions about solar energy:

 This one isn’t a complete myth, as there is some truth to it.
-However, it’s a bit disingenuous to say that solar power doesn’t work at all when the weather’s not right — this implies that your home will be left out to try every time some clouds cover up the sun.
-The idea that you’ll experience power outages during bad weather is downright silly.
+However, it’s a bit disingenuous to say that solar power doesn’t work at all when the weather’s not right — this implies that your home will be left out to dry every time some clouds cover up the sun.

 It is true that solar panels are, in fact, powered by solar rays.
 If those rays can’t reach the panels, no energy will be created.
 However, there are two important facts to consider.
 First off, clouds don’t completely block sunlight.
 They might reduce it, but in most cases, there’s still something getting through.
 Secondly, solar systems are engineered to compensate for periods when the sun isn’t out.
 Solar energy can be stored, so most homes collect an adequate amount during the day, which carries them through the night until the sun comes out again.